marti-1/notes/information_theory.md

 	H = sum_i * p_i * #bounces

 Information is actually uncertainty (the more something is uncertain the more information we gain).

+## Definitions

+* Ergodic source -- when sample distribution matches ensamble (set of samples) distribution.
+* Stationary source -- when sample distribution does not change as time passes (assuming continuous sampling).